bsherman/netmaker-traefik/README.md

 It is important to note that in this default configuration the `netmaker` server automatically registers itself as a client named `netmaker` for each network created.
 However, instead of running a `netclient` process like typical clients, `CLIENT_MODE: on` means its client is embedded in the server.
 This allows simple automated behavior and enablement of both the the UDP hole punching and egress gateway routing features.
 The simple mode is accomplished by providing the `netmaker` container privileged access to the host system, thus allowing it to manage all wireguard and iptables packet handling for the system.

-The previous release had pulled all this management into the container itself, however, it led to one potentially significant limitation for the default configuration... remote client members of a managed network were NOT able to access the netmaker host system via the netmaker managed networks.
+A previous release had pulled all this management into the container itself, however, it led to one potentially significant limitation for the default configuration... remote client members of a managed network were NOT able to access the netmaker host system via the netmaker managed networks.
 For example, if you had a client at `10.10.10.2` it would not be able to SSH to netmaker host system at `10.10.10.1`, the user would need to SSH to the host's public IP.